-A true advocate for change, Daniel contributes her time and resources to various community organizations including the Rothenbuehler Foundation for Veterans, New Directions for Women, the Child Guidance Center and the Vicksburg Soccer Organization.
-In addition to being a contributor and guest speaker at the 39th Annual Economic Forecast at Chapman University hosted by James L. Doti, Ph.D., Daniel is also an ordained minister with the African Methodist Episcopal 5th District, a member of the Trusteeship-International Women’s Forum.
-Ms. Daniel sits on the U.S. Bank Advisory Board, is a member of the United Way Orange County Board of Directors, a member of the California State University, Fullerton’s Philanthropic Board of Governors, and is a member of the Orange County Homeland Security Advisory Council.
-She holds certifications in IBM Project Management and Contract Quality Assurance.
+A true advocate for change, Ms. Daniel contributes her time and resources to various community organizations including the Rothenbuehler Foundation for Veterans, New Directions for Women, the Child Guidance Center and the Vicksburg Soccer Organization.
+In addition to being a contributor and guest speaker at the 39th Annual Economic Forecast at Chapman University hosted by James L. Doti, Ph.D., Ms. Daniel is also an ordained minister with the African Methodist Episcopal 5th District, and a member of the Trusteeship-International Women’s Forum.
+Ms. Daniel sits on the U.S. Bank Advisory Board, is a member of the United Way Orange County Board of Directors, a member of the California State University, Fullerton’s Philanthropic Board of Governors, and is a member of the University of La Verne Trustee Board serving on the Technology and Advancement Committee as well as the Facilities Committee.
 A graduate of California State Polytechnic University with a degree in computer information systems, Ms. Daniel earned her MBA from the University of La Verne, California.

-Taylor is a member of The Armed Forces Communications and Electronics Association (AFCEA), the director for the Restoration Christian Ministries and executive director of Operation Nehemiah, a community development corporation.
+Ms. Taylor is a member of The Armed Forces Communications and Electronics Association (AFCEA), the director for the Restoration Christian Ministries and executive director of Operation Nehemiah, a community development corporation.
 She graduated from Oklahoma State University with a degree in chemical engineering.
-Taylor is the recipient of the Women in Government and Technology Lifetime Achievement Award for Managerial Excellence and was recently a study group member for the National Infrastructure Advisory Council’s (NIAC) Water Sector Resilience Final Report and Recommendations.
+Ms. Taylor is the recipient of the Women in Government and Technology Lifetime Achievement Award for Managerial Excellence and was recently a study group member for the National Infrastructure Advisory Council’s (NIAC) Water Sector Resilience Final Report and Recommendations.

 Prior to assuming her role as COO, Scharf served as senior vice president and general counsel of IMRI.
 Instrumental in expanding federal and private sector relationships while increasing revenues, her contributions led to an increase in company returns by more than 150 percent.
-Prior to Cytellix and IMRI, Scharf was an associate with PacifiCare, one of California’s largest healthcare providers.
+Prior to IMRI, Scharf was an associate with PacifiCare, one of California’s largest healthcare providers.
 She was also an associate with the New York- based global law firm, Morgan Lewis and Bockius, where she practiced labor and employment law.

 A graduate of the University of California, Santa Barbara, Scharf received her juris doctorate from the University of Chicago Law School.